After-Hours Service Calls

 After normal working hours, report emergency conditions to the UST Department of Public Safety and Parking Services, 651-962-5100.

-Physical Plant response to emergencies will normally be immediate, depending on the time of day and availability of personnel.
+Facilities Management's response to emergencies will normally be immediate, depending on the time of day and availability of personnel.
 If the time of occurrence is other than normal working hours, the on call staff duty person will secure the emergency condition and determine upon consultation what immediate action or repairs need to be taken.

 Equipment installation for a department is provided by Facilities Management as a reimbursable service.
 A Service Request must be submitted along with a valid account number to Facilities Management.